LudovicEspeel/course-object-oriented-programming-with-cpp/docs/e-compiling-and-linking/02-makefiles/README.md

 	rm -f *.o $(EXECUTABLE)
 ```

-## A More Complex Hello World Example
+## A more complex Hello world example

 Now what if your project contained more files than just a simple `main.cpp` file.
 This will be the case for most projects.